smythp/cv/cv.md

 "Building the University Worth Fighting For: Tools for Pedagogical, Institutional, and Social Change"
 HASTAC conference
 2016 - Tempe, Arizona
-(Travel award from Futures Imitative)
+(Travel award from Futures Initiative)

 "DH Box: A Digital Humanities Laboratory in the Cloud"
 CUNY DHI: Building a Digital Humanities Community